kaustubhhiware/awesome-ubuntu/README.md

-# what_to_do_ubuntu
+# awesome-ubuntu
+:sunglasses:

-A repository to take uninitiated open-source - curios people through the installation procedure for ubuntu 16.04 , as most of the current users have done.
+A repository to take uninitiated open-source - curious people through the installation procedure for ubuntu 16.04 , as most of the current users have done.
 For freshers , with love.

 I think all of us using Ubuntu based-systems like to thank a lot of people for introducing us to open-source .
 So, this is me just passing the knowledge :smile:.For any queries , feel free to contact me via [mail](mailto:hiwarekaustubh@gmail.com) or drop a [message on Facebook.](http://facebook.com/kaustubhhiware)
 <Google group or chat for this would be great ?!>